Tibetan Plateau: Frozen biological samples

 Ice of the plateau provides a valuable window to the past.
-In 2015, researchers studying the Plateau reached the top of the Guliya glacier, with ice thickness of 310 m, and drilled to a depth of 50 m in order to recover ice core samples.
-Due to the extremely low biomass in those 15,000-year-old samples, it had taken around 5 years of research to extract 33 viruses, of which 28 were new to science.
+In 2015, researchers studying the plateau reached the top of the Guliya glacier, with ice thickness of 310 m, and drilled to a depth of 50 m in order to recover ice core samples.
+Owing to the extremely low biomass in the 15,000-year-old samples, researchers took around five years to extract 33 viruses, 28 of which were new to science.
 None had survived the extraction process.
-Phylogenetic analysis suggests those viruses infected plants or other microorganisms.
+Phylogenetic analysis suggests those viruses had infected plants or other microorganisms.

 Climate change

 The Tibetan Plateau contains the world's third-largest store of ice.
 Qin Dahe, the former head of the China Meteorological Administration, issued the following assessment in 2009:

 Temperatures are rising four times faster than elsewhere in China, and the Tibetan glaciers are retreating at a higher speed than in any other part of the world.
 In the short term, this will cause lakes to expand and bring floods and mudflows.
 In the long run, the glaciers are vital lifelines for Asian rivers, including the Indus and the Ganges.
 Once they vanish, water supplies in those regions will be in peril.

 The Tibetan Plateau contains the largest area of low-latitude glaciers and is particularly vulnerable to global warming.
-Over the past five decades, 80% of the glaciers in the Tibetan Plateau have retreated, losing 4.5% of their combined areal coverage.

-This region is also liable to suffer damages from permafrost thaw caused by climate change.
+Over the past five decades, 80% of the glaciers have retreated, losing 4.5% of their combined areal coverage.
+The region is also liable to suffer damages from permafrost thaw caused by climate change.

 Detailed map of Qinghai–Tibet Plateau infrastructure at risk from permafrost thaw under the SSP2-4.5 scenario.